Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity

-To study the properties of the particle's effective potential, we show the relationship between the effective potential $V_{eff}$ and $r$ in Fig.\ref{b}.
-Fig.\ref{b} shows that, with fixed $Q$ and $\alpha$, the position of the effective potential's extremum changes with the angular momentum $L$.
-When the angular momentum $L=L_{ISCO}=3.2738$, corresponding to the purple solid line in the figure, the two extremum points of the effective potential converge to a single point, and the particle is in a stable orbit.
-When the angular momentum $L=L_{MBO}=3.7845$, corresponding to the blue solid line in the figure, the effective potential reaches its maximum value, and $V_{eff}=E=1$, at which point the particle is in an unstable orbit.
-Furthermore, as $r \rightarrow \infty$, the effective potential $V_{eff} \rightarrow 1$.
-Therefore, combining with equation \eqref{19}, it can be deduced that when $E \le 1$, the particle moves along a bound orbit.
+To investigate the properties of the effective potential for particles, we present in Fig.\ref{b} the relationship between the effective potential $V_{\mathrm{eff}}$ and $r$ for timelike geodesics.
+Fig.\ref{b} shows that, under fixed $Q$ and $\alpha$, the extremum positions of the effective potential vary with the angular momentum $L$.
+When the angular momentum $L=L_{\mathrm{ISCO}}=3.2738$, corresponding to the purple dashed line in the figure, the two extremum points of the effective potential converge to a single point, and the particle is in a stable orbit; when the angular momentum $L=L_{\mathrm{MBO}}=3.7845$, corresponding to the blue dashed line in the figure, the effective potential reaches its maximum value with $V_{\mathrm{eff}}=E=1$, and the particle is in an unstable orbit.
+Furthermore, as $r\rightarrow\infty$, the effective potential $V_{\mathrm{eff}}\rightarrow1$.
+Therefore, combined with Eq. (\ref{eq7}), it can be deduced that bound orbits exist for particles when $E\leq1$.

-Next, we will discuss the properties of the particle's orbit at the effective potential's extremum, as shown by the blue solid line in Fig.\ref{b}.
-First, consider the marginally bound orbit (MBO) around a charged black hole in 4D-EGB theory.
-MBO is important circular orbit for studying black hole physical information, and the particle located on the orbit satisfy the following conditions
+Next, we will explore the properties of particle orbits at the extrema of the effective potential, as shown by the blue dashed line in Fig. \ref{b}.
+We first consider the MBO around the BH.
+The MBO is an important circular orbit for studying BH physical information, and particles located on this orbit satisfy the following conditions

-Numerically solving the above equations allows us to plot the relationship between the MBO radius $r_{MBO}$ and the coupling parameter $\alpha$, as well as the orbital angular momentum $L_{MBO}$ and the coupling parameter $\alpha$, as shown in Fig.\ref{c}.
-Here, we fix $Q={0, 0.2, 0.4, 0.6}$ respectively.
-From Fig.\ref{c}, it can be observed that as the coupling parameter $\alpha$ increases, both $r_{MBO}$ and $L_{MBO}$ show a clear decreasing trend, which helps distinguish different types of BHs.
-Specifically, compared to the Schwarzschild black hole ($Q=0, \alpha=0$), the RN black hole ($Q \neq 0, \alpha=0$) has lower $r_{MBO}$ and $L_{MBO}$.
-Furthermore, within the 4D-EGB theoretical framework, significant differences are observed between uncharged black holes ($Q=0, \alpha \neq 0$) and charged black holes ($Q \neq 0, \alpha \neq 0$), and these differences can effectively help distinguish between the two.
+By numerically solving the above equations, we can plot the relationship between the MBO radius $r_{\mathrm{MBO}}$ and the coupling parameter $\alpha$, as well as the relationship between the orbital angular momentum $L_{\mathrm{MBO}}$ and the coupling parameter $\alpha$, as shown in Fig. \ref{c}.
+From Fig. \ref{c}, it can be observed that, for different values of charge $Q$, both $r_{\mathrm{MBO}}$ and $L_{\mathrm{MBO}}$ exhibit a clear monotonic decreasing trend as $\alpha$ increases.
+Specifically, in the parameter region with $\alpha>0$, compared to the Schwarzschild BH ($Q=0$, $\alpha=0$) and RNBH ($Q\neq0$, $\alpha=0$), BH in 4D-EGB theory have smaller $r_{\mathrm{MBO}}$ and $L_{\mathrm{MBO}}$; while for $\alpha<0$, they exhibit the opposite behavior.
+The sensitivity of these characteristic parameters to $\alpha$ and $Q$ provides potential possibilities for distinguishing BHs under different gravitational theory frameworks.